 What Is Rhinoplasty?

 Rhinoplasty is often referred to as a “nose job.”
 A form of plastic surgery, it may be used to reconstruct the nose for medical reasons, aesthetic enhancement, or both.
 A rhinoplasty may be performed by a facial plastic surgeon an otolaryngologist, or a plastic surgeon.
-Board certified plastic surgeon Dr. Peter Hilger specializes in rhinoplasty in Minneapolis.
+Board certified facial plastic surgeons Dr. Peter Hilger and Dr. Lyford-Pike specialize in rhinoplasty in Minneapolis.

 The goal of rhinoplasty is to create an aesthetically pleasing nose that functions well and harmonizes with other attractive facial features.
 A nose that is attractive on one patient may not be as attractive on another.
 On occasion we may discuss with you other aesthetic procedures to enhance the rhinoplasty and provide further facial harmony.
 An excellent example is the patient that sees their nose as excessively large but also has a retrusive chin.
 The best aesthetic outcome may be to correct the nose but also augment the chin, thus providing aesthetic harmony or balance.